Friday, 3 April 2026

 What is Ovarian Cancer?

-The "Whispering Disease": It is notoriously difficult to detect early because its symptoms are vague and mimic common, harmless digestive issues.
-Furthermore, recent research suggests that many ovarian cancers actually begin at the very end of the fallopian tubes.
+The "Whispering Disease": It is notoriously difficult to detect in its early, most treatable stages because its symptoms are vague and frequently mimic common, harmless digestive issues.
+Furthermore, recent research suggests that many "ovarian" cancers actually begin at the very end of the fallopian tubes.

 🛑 THE PAP SMEAR MYTH